Ember.Array Class

 addAmt

-If you are implementing an object that supports Ember.Array
+If you are implementing an object that supports Ember.Array, call this

 method just before the array content changes to notify any observers and